yellowbean/absbox-doc/docs/source/modeling.rst

 .. literalinclude:: deal_sample/test10.py
    :language: python

-Liquidition Provider
+Liquidity Provider
 ---------------------------

-Liquidation Provider /Insurance / Ganrantee
+Liquidity Provider /Insurance / Ganrantee
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Liquidation provider will deposit the gap amount of interest due against the account available balance.
+Liquidity provider will deposit the gap amount of interest due against the account available balance.
 And it will start to be repaid if both A1 and B tranche were paid off

 Fixed amount with interest accured.